 Fishing has been a well-established industry in the port of Padstow from time immemorial.

+In the 19th and 20th centuries, it was the lifeblood industry of the community, providing food, employment and a valuable income to the town.
 The fishermen formed the core of the volunteers who manned the lifeboat and rescue teams; they do to this day.
 Fishing families have born the tragedies of loss of loved ones at sea over many centuries.

 markets were opened to them, with daily fish trains leaving for many parts of the UK.
+In recent times,

 fishing families came to Padstow on a seasonal basis, many married into local families.